SillyTavern/Extension-WebLLM/README.md

 ### Generate JSON

-`generateJSON` accepts a list of JSON objects and returns a generated JSON object.
+`generateJSON` accepts a list of chat message objects (similar to OpenAI format) and returns a generated JSON object.
 If a model fails to produce a valid JSON object, it will return null. **You must instruct the model to generate JSON in the prompt!**

 Additionally, specify override parameters to use in this request only.